 There are cases in which you want to redirect users from one form to another.
 The two forms may contain common fields and you don’t want users to fill out the same information twice.
 This is where custom redirect URLs come in.
 The custom links are created by using our own domain (123FormBuilder.com) and this procedure can’t be used on the forms embedded on your website.

-Build your custom URL using the following example:
+Build your custom URL using the following structure:

 1. Replace 222222 (where it says form-222222) with the ID of the form where you want to redirect the user’s input (the second form, where you want the data prefilled.
 In our example, it is the form ID of Form B).
-You can retrieve the ID in the URL or in the Publish – Get Link section of your form.
+You can retrieve the ID from the URL or from the Publish → Link section of your form.

-3. Replace 1212121 with the ID of the field from which the value will be retrieved (from the first form, where your respondents have already provided their input, in our example it would be Form A).
-Retrieve it the same way as in step 3, only this time you’ll need to view the form from where you retrieve the input (the initial form filled in by the user, in our example it would be Form A).
+3. Replace 1212121 with the ID of the field from where the value will be retrieved (from the first form, where your respondents have already provided their input, in our example it would be Form A).
+Retrieve it the same way as described above, only this time you’ll need to view the form from where you retrieve the input (the initial form filled in by the user, in our example it would be Form A).

 Add as many parameters as you need to.